WE ARE DURHAM FRINGE CIC

 Supporting the performing arts in County Durham & beyond

 Durham Fringe Festival is a genuinely grassroots initiative, set up in 2021 as a community interest company (CIC).
 It was initially conceived by a group of friends, living and working in the North-East, who love Fringe Festivals and had a collective dream to grow a festival in their home city of Durham.
-Five years in, the organisation has seen significant growth.
-The 2025 festival sold just under 10,000 tickets and the organisation employs a Festival Manager to help deliver the event and support our growing ambitions.
+Six years in, the organisation has seen significant growth.
+Our 2026 festival saw us cross a huge milestone, selling over 10,000 tickets.
+The organisation also employs a Festival Manager to help deliver the event and support our growing ambitions.

 We are supported by a network of partner organisations and businesses, who can see the potential of the festival in supporting the vibrancy of the city, and creating opportunities for artists and for the communities of County Durham and the wider North East.